OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/3 September 2008.md

 - **Electromagnetic pollution** in Southern California contributed partly to DD's achalasia.
 - DD's dog should receive a slightly lower nanosilver dose with added probiotics.
 - The dog is "looking forward to **graduation**" and should not be held back tightly.
+- Moving to France improved the condition due to decreased EM pollution and different food supply.

 ---

 ## Control System & Sociopolitical Manipulation